BitMEX trading is not available in your region

 No, BitMEX does not charge fees on withdrawals.
 When withdrawing Bitcoin, the minimum Bitcoin Network fee is set dynamically based on blockchain load and can be viewed on the Withdrawal Page.

-Yes, BitMEX charges a trading fee on every completed traded.
+Yes, BitMEX charges a trading fee on every completed trade.
 Please view the Fees page for more information.

 Under the Account tab, click on the Deposit link where you will be provided a multi-signature address to deposit Bitcoin.
 After 1 confirmation, funds will be credited to your account.

 The minimum amount to trade on BitMEX varies from product to product depending on the Initial Margin.
 For XBTUSD (for example) it is $1 USD * 1% (Initial Margin) = $0.01.
 At a XBT/USD price of $600 this equals 0.00001667 XBT.